Pati Parameshwar (film): Production

 The film was shot in a span of 24 days, by Jayashree Bhattacharyya with 103 actors, all across Kolkata and various locations in West Bengal.
-Produced by Anjan Roy of Holly Bolly Tolly Kolly productions.
-To be released by Eskay Movies.

 Music

 Music direction by Surojit Chatterjee of successful films like Kaali Amaar Maa, Icche, Hello Memsaheb, Muktodhara, Handa Bhonda, Halud Pakhir Dana, Gogoler Kirti.

 Music of the film Pati Parameshwar was recorded at Studio Kusum Kolkata, at Studio Meet Brothers Mumbai.
-Songs mixed by Vikram Nagi, Mumbai.
-The title song, Dilli ka laddo, was mixed by Gautam Debnath.